nharada1/bolt-blog/_posts/sf-to-la-part-2/2024-02-16-the-roadtrip-2.md

     Average driving efficiency: 3.3 mi/kWh
     Average outdoor temp: 69 degrees

-I stopped twice, for 34 minutes and 1 hour, 10 minutes respectively.
+I stopped twice, for 34 minutes and 1 hour 10 minutes respectively.
 Usually I try to setup my charging so the first one is quick and the second one is longer and overlaps with lunch.
-Since I was traveling on a weekday, the roads weren’t busy save a few semis trying to pass.
+Since I was traveling on a weekday, the roads weren’t busy save a few semis trying to pass each other.
 The worst traffic I hit was entering SF across the bay bridge and it was maybe an extra five minutes.

 ## Infrastructure
 While the trip is the same, a lot has changed in two years for the EV driver.
 There has been significant development on the charging infrastructure for this route, and while this sounds like it should make the trip easier it’s counteracted by the large increase in EVs on the road.
 I (along with many others) have observed that the number of cars has grown faster than the number of chargers for most non-Tesla networks.
 This has the potential to lead to one of the most frustrating electric road trip outcomes — waiting in line to charge.